 Likewise, we encourage an understanding of fieldwork as a dynamic, iterative process in which the researcher does not plod through a linear sequence of steps, but rather repeatedly moves among research design, data collection, and analysis.
 Which approaches to data collection emerge as practical and what data are actually available may necessitate on-the-fly theoretical retooling and modifications in research design, with concomitant implications for the claims scholars can eventually make.
 We examine data collection techniques such as in-depth interviewing, survey research, ethnography, archival research, and others, exploring how they work in practice and in context.
 We show how scholars have coped with the inevitable trade-offs (for instance, between breadth and depth) that they face in implementing these techniques.
 We also suggest how field researchers can objectively evaluate their progress with respect to their analytic goals, and give a sense of the operational, intellectual, and interpersonal challenges that arise in the course of research.
 That is, our goal is to contextualize the various organizational and data-collection techniques we discuss, examining how scholars’ position and the context in which they are working affect their use.

-The book draws on and converses with several areas of methodology including scholarship on fieldwork practices in cognate disciplines (i.e. history, sociology, and anthropology), monographs on particular data-collection techniques, the qualitative methods literature, and emerging studies of political science field research.
+The book draws on and converses with several areas of methodology including scholarship on fieldwork practices in cognate disciplines (i.e., history, sociology, and anthropology), monographs on particular data-collection techniques, the qualitative methods literature, and emerging studies of political science field research.
 It draws on innovative, real-world examples of fieldwork from across our discipline, as well as in-depth interviews with political scientists who have engaged in field research.
-And it incorporates an original survey of U.S. based faculty in the profession (conducted in 2011-12), which provide a broad portrait of field research practices.
+And it incorporates an original survey of U.S. based faculty in the profession (conducted in 2011-12), which provides a broad portrait of field research practices.